derkphi/waste-hunter/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.

-Your app is ready to be deployed!
+## Deployment

+The GitHub repository is set up with "Firebase Hosting" Actions which deploys the application to live and preview channels on merge and pull request ([Deploy via GitHub](https://firebase.google.com/docs/hosting/github-integration)).

 ## Folder Structure